geosolutions-it/MapStore2/docs/user-guide/application-context.md

 * **Secondary Color** to choose the color used as button background when a button is active or selected

 !!! warning
-    To ensure a good and well readable color contrast between each UI component, make sure to not use a secondary color too similar with the primary one and obviously the primary text color with its counterpart (the same applies for the other couples of colors: main, secondary).
+    To ensure a good and well readable color contrast between each UI component, make sure to not use a secondary color too similar to the primary one and obviously the primary text color with its counterpart (the same applies for the other couples of colors: main, secondary).

 An example of a custom context can be the following: